leonardocerliani/RSA/analyses_scripts/allMovies/README.md

 The `.gfeat` of the 2nd level analysis is written in this dir, where the group-level analysis is carried out

+This procedure and structure have been devised to keep separated the raw data, the preprocessed data, and the analysis folder - with the group-level results.

-Each model's analyses is isolated in its own dir which is named according to the model.
-In the present case, `allMovies`.
+Also, each model's analysis is isolated in its own dir which is named according to the model - e.g.`allMovies` in the present case.
 All the scripts for all the levels are kept in this folder.

 ## First level stats
 The following is an example of the structure for one sub at the end of first-level stats.
 The steps to create this file is explained below.

 ```